Metakino/AMQ-MetakinoScript/README.md

 - MyAnimeList : Alt + Y

 It should be working (I hope)
 Though if you wanna change your list, you still have to go in the settings.
-It's just if like you've got some new bulli entries and to avoid 2 useless clicks. (hello laziness).
+It's just if like you've got some new bulli entries and to avoid 2 useless clicks. (hello laziness)